milador/RaspberryPi-Joystick/32_Buttons/32_Buttons_Info.md

 Note : Make sure you are in /home/pi directory

   1.2.
-Copy and paste the 32_buttons_keyboard.py code available under Code directory.[32_buttons_keyboard.py](https://github.com/milador/RaspberryPi-Joystick/blob/master/32_Buttons/Code/32_buttons_keyboard.py)
+Copy and paste the 32_buttons_keyboard.py code available under Code directory.

   1.3.
 Save 32_buttons_keyboard.py file and exit